Rebukes of the Overseer

-4Q477 is unique in the Dead Sea Scrolls corpus: a formal record of disciplinary proceedings against named individuals.
-The Community Rule mandates that the overseer (the mebaqqer) rebuke members who transgress the community's statutes, and the Rule specifies the offenses that warrant censure — short temper, arrogance, greed, strife-raising.
-This text appears to be the actual record of those proceedings, not the rule but the event.
-Two names survive.
-Nothing else in the Qumran corpus does this.
+The Community Rule mandates that the overseer (the mebaqqer) rebuke members who transgress the community's statutes.
+The Rule specifies the offenses that warrant censure: short temper, arrogance, greed, strife-raising.
+4Q477 appears to be the actual ledger those regulations anticipated — the record of the proceeding itself, not the law but the event.

 Fragment 2, Column i